-Fall (September) Spring (January /) 🔲 Summer I (May)
+er I (May)

-Program of Choice: Full-Time] Part-Time

-Program Option: 🗌 Generalist MBA MBA-Finance Concentration Special Student 🔲 MBA-Marketing Concentration
+ance Concentration 🔲 Special Stud ent MBA-Marketing Concentration

-Does the applicant wish housing accomm Does the applicant need a student visa?

-Full Name: Last First Middle Maiden Name
+Last First Middle Maiden Name

-Social Security Number (US applicants s only):
+Sex: Male Female

-Permanent Mailing Address: Street Number PO Box
+Street Number PO Box

 City State Country Zip Post Code

-Current Mailing Address:
+Street Number PO Box

 City State Country Zip Post Code

-Permanent Telephone: Current Tele phone (if different):
+Current Telepho ne (if different):

-E-mail: Fax: Mobile:
+Mo bile:

-Marital Status: 🗌 Single 🗌
+Country of Birth: Marital Status: Single Married

-Month Day Year Education: List in reverse chronological

-College/University: Degree: Date Awarded:
+Date Awarded: Date of Study:

-Address: Date of Study:
+Date Awarded: Date of Study:

 Date Awarded:

-Address: Date of Study:

-Date Awarded:

-Major Date of Study:
+Major: Date of Study:

+Score(s):

+Yes No No Last First Middle Maiden Name Street Number PO Box City State Country Zip Post Code Street Number PO Box City State Country Zip Post Code Current Telepho Mo Country of Birth: Itry cent first) Degree: Major: Degree: Major: Degree: Major: Degree: Major: Degree: Major: following, and score (if known): Date(s):

 Employment History (In lieu of completing this section, you may submit a curriculum vitae, your resumé or other document outlining your employment history.
 All applicants should attach a Statement of Career Objectives.)
-List in reverse chronological order (most recent first), your employment history:

-Company Name: Position:

-Address:

-Company Name: Position:

-Data a (Franka and

-Company Name:

-Data a (Franka and

-Reference: In accordance with the admissions requirement, list two references, academic or professional (other than members of the family) from whom you will request letters attesting to your ability to pursue an MBA.
-These should be forwarded directly to the University's Admissions Office at the address below:

-1. Reference: Mr. M rs. 🔄 Ms. 🔄 Dr.
+List in reverse chronological order (most recent first), your employment history: Company Name: Position: Address: Dates of Employment: Company Name: Position: Address: Dates of Employment: Company Name: Position: Address: Dates of Employment: Reference: In accordance with the admissions requirement, list two references, academic or professional (other than members of the family) from whom you will request letters attesting to your ability to pursue an MBA.
+These should be forwarded directly to the University's Admissions Office at the address below: 1.
+Reference: Mr. Mrs. Ms. Dr. Name: Street Address: City: Zip/Post Code: Area Code: Telephone Number: 2.
+Reference: Mr. Mrs. Ms. Dr. Name: Street Address: City: Zip/Post Code: Area Code: Telephone Number: Computer Experience: List any and all computer courses you have taken: Course Name Place Taken Grade (if applicable) Please check the computer programs with which you are familiar: Microsoft Word Lotus Word Perfect Ami Pro AutoCad Programming Language Other Have you used the Internet?
+Add any additional computer skills or experience

-Zip/Post Code:

-Area Code: Telephone Number:

-2. Reference: Mr. M rs. 🔲 Ms. 🛄 Dr.

-Street Address:

-City: State/Country: Zip/Post Code:

-Area Code: •

-Computer Experience: List any Course Name v and all computer courses you have taken: Place Taken Grade (if applicable)

-Please check the computer prog rams with which you are familiar:

-Word Perfect Microsoft Word Lotus Excel

-Ami Pro AutoCad Programming Language Other

-Add any additional computer ski lls or experience

-nitted by me in this Application is complete and ac y be sufficient reason for rejection of this Applicati curate to the best of my knowledge.
-I fully realize that omission on or cancellation of admission.
+I certify that all information submitted by me in this Application is complete and accurate to the best of my knowledge.
+I fully realize that omission or falsification of information may be sufficient reason for rejection of this Application or cancellation of admission.

-Signature: Date:
+Signature: Date: Name (please print):

--

-,

-The American University in Dubai is an equal educational institution, and students are admitted and treated without regard to race, sex, color, age, religion, national origin or handicap.

-THE AMERICAN UNIVERSITY IN DUBAI MBA Reference Form
+MBA Reference Form

-Section 1: Applicant's Name (To Be Filled by the Applicant)

-Full Name:

-Section 2: Information for the Referee

-The above-named candidate has applied for admission to the MBA Program offered by the School of Business Administration of The American University in Dubai.
+Section 1: Applicant's Name (To Be Filled by the Applicant) Full Name: Section 2: Information for the Referee The above-named candidate has applied for admission to the MBA Program offered by the School of Business Administration of The American University in Dubai.
 In order to assist us in evaluating the applicant's qualifications, the MBA Admissions Committee would appreciate your candid evaluation of the applicant in the areas listed below.
 Please complete and return this Reference Form to the university's Admissions Office a the address below.
 Thank you.

-Section 3: To be Completed by the Referee

-How long and in what context have you known the applicant?

-Please put an (x) in the box which most accurately represents your assessment of the applicant in relation to other students or employees you have known.

-Top 5% Top 10% Top 25% Top 50% Bottom 50% Don't Know

-Maturity

-Initiative

-Leadership

-Judgment

-Perseverance

-Time Management and Punctuality

-Team Work Abilities

-Analytical Skills

-Creative Skills

-Quantitative Ability

-Computer Literacy

-Oral Communication

-Written Communication

-Please provide a brief overall assessment of the applicant's ability to succeed in the MBA Program at the AUD School of Business Administration.
-Use additional sheets if necessary.

-Referee's Name: Postal Address:

-Telephone No: Fax: E-mail:

-Referee's Signature:
+Section 3: To be Completed by the How long and in what context have you known the applicar Please put an (x) in the box which most have known. t accurately represe nts your assessme nt of the applicar nt in relation to o ther students or em iployees you Top 5% Top 10% Top 25% Top 50% Bottom 50% Don't Know Maturity Initiative Leadership Judgment Perseverance Time Management and Punctuality Team Work Abilities Analytical Skills Creative Skills Quantitative Ability Computer Literacy Oral Communication Written Communication Please provide a brief overall assessment Use additional sheets if necessary. ent of the applicant's s ability to succeed 1 in the MBA Pro gram at the AUD School of Business s Administration.
+Referee's Name: Position/ Title: Postal Address: Telephone No: Referee's Signature: